Antonio Peña: Trademark controversies

 Peña was occasionally criticized with trademarking gimmicks and not allowing the original performers of the gimmicks to use the name elsewhere.
 Wrestlers such as Psicosis and La Parka were both forced to change their ring names when Peña took legal action to bar both of them from using those names in Mexico and gave the gimmicks to two AAA wrestlers.
 Psicosis now wrestles as "Nicho el Millonario" in Mexico, while the man that took over the gimmick, Psicosis II now works on the independent circuit.
 The original La Parka now wrestles as L.A.
 Park while AAA had their own La Parka for years, until an in-ring accident at an independent show in 2019 would lead to his death in the following year.
-Peña also tried to prevent the original Máscara Sagráda from using the name and outfit, but in the end Sagráda won the court case and the rights to the name.
+Peña also tried to prevent the original Máscara Sagrada from using the name and outfit, but in the end Sagráda won the court case and the rights to the name.
 Peña often "recycled" the ring personas, giving the mask and outfit to a new wrestler if the previous one left AAA, for instance when Super Crazy left AAA Peña gave the Histeria outfit to another wrestler.

 Death and legacy

 Peña died on October 5, 2006, due to a massive heart attack.
 In the days following Peña's death several wrestling promotions in Japan that AAA had worked with over the years paid tribute to the promoter.
 Peña's death left a void in AAA, he had always been the man in charge and always had the final word.
 In the years up to his death, Peña had brought in his brother-in-law Joaquin Roldan and Roldan's son Dorian Roldan and taught them the business of running a wrestling promotion.

-AAA holds a tribute show to Antonio Peña each year around the anniversary of his death as part of the Antonio Peña Memorial Shows AAA holds the Copa Antonio Peña, a tournament in honor of Peña.
+AAA holds a tribute show to Antonio Peña each year around the anniversary of his death.
 From 2009 onwards the annual event has been known as Héroes Inmortales ("Immortal Heroes").
+As part of Héroes Inmortales, AAA holds the Copa Antonio Peña, a tournament in honor of Peña.

+In April 2025, AAA was acquired by American professional wrestling promotion WWE with the backing of Mexican entertainment company Fillip, marking the first time in 33 years that AAA wouldn't be owned by members of the Peña–Roldán family and Televisa.